By Rev. Lance Filio

 The Sign of Rest

-It is already summer.
-And for every change in season, most of us welcome the summer heat happily by visiting the latest and most exotic beaches and resort.
+When summer comes, the change in season is most welcome.
+The summer heat prompts us to happily visit the latest and most exotic beaches and resort.
 For most people, it has become a sign of rest and recreation.
 A time of a long vacation and relaxing fun time with the family.
 And with kids enjoying a long school vacation, parents receives this as a queue to pause from their busy work schedules and plan a holiday getaway.
 Some call it a work-life balance.
 A chance to re-charge and prepare for the coming next season.

 But as Christians, should we take our cue from how the world turns or should we look for a sign from somewhere else?
 Is this really the sign of rest or change?
 Is this where our hope rests?